grumply/pure-semantic-ui/README.md

 (<||>) c cs = c <| def |> cs
 ```

-With these, we can get a cleaner construction syntax.
+With these, we can get a clean construction syntax.

 ```haskell
 myView =